jask0k/ru_touhou/Readme.md

 Readme

-This is a stopped game project named ru_touhou.
+This is read-only repo of a stopped game project named ru_touhou.

 License